gnolang/gno/docs/how-to-guides/effective-gno.md

 for other developers to understand what your package does at a glance.
 Avoid using abbreviations or acronyms unless they are widely understood.

-Packages and realms can be organized into subfolders.
+Packages and realms can be organized into subdirectories.
 However, consider that the best place for your main project will likely be `r/NAMESPACE/DAPP`, similar to how repositories are organized on GitHub.